Kaljurand/Grammars/gf/README.md

     echo "parse -lang=GoEst \"${recognizer_output}\"  | linearize -lang=GoApp" | gf --run Go.pgf

-The (simple plain text) linearization is the returned to the client.
+The (simple plain text) linearization is then returned to the client.
 In case more outputs are desired then some container format must be used.

 Note also, that parsing can result in more than one parse tree.